jia1217/ParallelProgammingLabs/docs/HLS_Labs/Lab10.md

 <div align=center><img src="Images/10_8.png" alt="drawing" width="1000"/></div>

 Such changes to the source code as shown above are not always required.
-The more typical case is to use optimization directives/pragmas to achieve the same result.
+The typical case is to use optimization directives/pragmas to achieve the same result.
 Vitis HLS includes optimization directives for changing how arrays are implemented and accessed.
 There are two main classes of optimization:

-* Array Partition splits apart the original array into smaller arrays or into individual registers.
+* Array Partition splits the original array into smaller arrays or individual registers.

-* Array Reshape reorganizes the array into a different memory arrangement to increase parallelism but without splitting apart the original array.
+* Array Reshape reorganizes the array into a different memory arrangement to increase parallelism without splitting the original array apart.

 ```c++